There will be more pressure on England, feels NZ coach

 “We don’t need to play the perfect game.
 We just need to be able to adapt to the conditions.
 Sometimes even 240 is a good score,” he said referring to his team’s victory in the low-scoring semi-final against India at Old Trafford.

-Stead believes that New Zealand, who also reached the final of the 2015 World Cup, have a lot of experience.
-“We have the experience.
-There are several guys on the team who played the final (in 2015).
-I hope we put our best foot forward in the final.
-In the end it’s a game of cricket.
-One team is going to win and the other won’t.”

-Stead pointed out that because of heavy expectations at home, England would be the side under more pressure in the final.
 “There will be pressure on both teams.
-Both have finals experience of playing in (World Cup) finals.
+Both have experience of playing in (World Cup) finals.
 England will be under more pressure because of all the home expectations.”

-Neither England nor New Zealand have ever won the World Cup.
-Stead commented that it would be good to see a new team winning the coveted title on Sunday.
-About the win against India, Stead said that his team adapted well to the tricky conditions at Old Trafford.
-“Initially we thought about a score of 300 but then we decided even 250 would be good,” he said.

 LONDON: Many see New Zealand as the underdogs against a rampaging England side in the ICC World Cup final here at Lord’s on Sunday despite the Black Caps’ stunning 18-run triumph against favourites India in the semi-finals.